 Australia Urged to Invest US$64 Billion in Clean Energy Transformation to Maintain Global Competitiveness

-In a recent report by the Clean Energy Council, titled “Power Playbook – Accelerating 's Clean Energy Transformation,” the trade body has emphasized the need for the Australian government to commit to a substantial investment of AU$100 billion ($64 billion) over the next decade to secure its international competitiveness as a producer of renewable energy and green value-added commodities.
+In a recent report by the Clean Energy Council, titled “Power Playbook – Accelerating 's Clean Energy Transformation,” the trade body has emphasized the need for the Australian government to commit to a substantial investment of AU$100 billion (US$64 billion) over the next decade to secure its international competitiveness as a producer of renewable energy and green value-added commodities.

 The report, which contains 45 recommendations to the Federal Government of Australia, aims to ensure the country achieves its ambitious target of reaching 82% renewables by 2030.
 Among these recommendations, the Clean Energy Council highlights the necessity of developing a “Renewable Energy Superpower Masterplan” for Australia.
 This masterplan would provide a national framework for both the domestic transition to clean energy and international opportunities for renewable energy expansion.